gitparametriks/Documentations/docs/technology_overview.md

 - **Responsive Design**: Built-in responsive breakpoints enable fluid design across devices without additional configuration.
 - **Customization**: Tailwind can be extended using `tailwind.config.ts`, which centralizes design customizations like color schemes, spacing, and typography.

+### shadcn/ui for Customizable UI Components

+[shadcn/ui](https://ui.shadcn.dev/) is a UI component library built on top of **Radix UI** and **TailwindCSS**.
+It offers a set of pre-built, accessible components that can be customized to fit the application’s unique requirements.
+Using shadcn/ui enhances the consistency, usability, and accessibility of the UI.

+- **Component Flexibility**: shadcn/ui components are highly customizable due to their integration with TailwindCSS, allowing for seamless style adjustments to fit brand guidelines.
+- **Accessible Design**: Built with accessibility in mind, shadcn/ui ensures that components meet WCAG standards, providing a better user experience for users with disabilities.
+- **Radix UI Foundation**: shadcn/ui components are built on Radix UI primitives, ensuring high-quality interactions and consistent behavior across different browsers and devices.
+- **Component Examples**: Common components used from shadcn/ui include buttons, modals, dialogs, and navigation elements, which are integrated throughout the dashboard to maintain a cohesive design and consistent behavior.

 ### Recharts for Data Visualization

 Recharts is used to provide interactive, customizable charts and graphs, which are essential for visualizing IoT metrics and analytics.
 The charts are designed to be responsive, ensuring an optimal user experience across devices.
 Some of the key data visualizations include: